clearbluejar/clearbluejar.github.io/_posts/2022-09-30-building-vscode-ghidra-python-skeletons.md

   - Scripts can be edited and run within Ghidra's Script Manager
 - [Experimenting with Ghidra Scripting](https://blog.tofile.dev/2020/01/11/ghidra.html) by [@pathtofile](https://twitter.com/pathtofile)
   - Python autocomplete exists for IDEs!
-  - Jython is how Ghidra supports provides Python scripting.
+  - Jython is how Ghidra provides Python scripting.
 It limits Python to 2.7.
   - Python3 is possible!
 - [Ghidra Class Scripting](https://web.archive.org/web/20200429134205/https://ghidra.re/courses/GhidraClass/Intermediate/Scripting_withNotes.html#Scripting.html)
   - Learn how to run scripts with the GUI